Julian-Rolfes/AES_Sharper/README.md

 License

-MIT License – feel free to use in your projects!
+MIT License – see LICENSE
+file for details.